Recent scientific developments which have affected our everyday lives

 As we approach the third decade of the twenty-first century, scientific developments are progressing at dizzying speed.
 They inform every aspect of our lives and we are better-informed about science than we ever have been.

-Choosing developments which have significantly affected our everyday lives is a challenge.
+Choosing developments that have significantly affected our everyday lives is a challenge.
 However, if we break them down into the areas which have the most daily impact, we can clearly identify key breakthroughs.

-A collaboration between 4 institutions in the USA and Germany, along with 2 pharmaceutical companies has discovered Teixobactin, a new antibiotic without detectable resistance.
-Scientists and Pharmacists have not been able to produce a new antibiotic in 30 years, so this development promises a path towards developing medications which can combat the development of resistance.
+A collaboration between four institutions in the USA and Germany, along with two pharmaceutical companies has discovered Teixobactin, a new antibiotic without detectable resistance.
+Scientists and Pharmacists have not been able to produce a new antibiotic in 30 years, so this development promises a path towards developing medications that can combat the development of resistance.
 This directly affects us all; as antibiotic resistance is currently growing and increased bacterial resistance to the positive effects of antibiotics seem inevitable.

 In itself, this is not a new idea, but the game-changer in recent years has been the development of the processing power to enhance performance.
 This principle of ‘intelligent’ learning is already used to recognize faces on Facebook and allow smart speakers like Alexa to respond in a sophisticated manner.

 These machines are even able to provide medical diagnoses.
 Machines that can think and adapt are the stuff of dystopian sci-fi scenarios, but they are here.
 That is both marvellous and disturbing.
 Who knows, these ‘self-learning’ machines may supersede the capacities of human beings in the not-too-distant future!